This article has links to products and services we love, which we may make commission from.

 Do these Edinburgh prices surprise you?

-You may also like our guide food and drink page which links to all of our food guides.
+You may also like our guide food and drink page, which links to our food guides.

 Edinburgh Activities and Attractions Costs

-There are heaps of free stuff to do in Edinburgh which we’ll go over below but there are some attractions you will want to pay for to learn more about the city.
+There is heaps of free stuff to do in Edinburgh, which we’ll go over below, but there are some attractions you will want to pay for to learn more about the city.

 Popular paid-for activities include: